 ACI reviews, in the case of each location, whether it wishes to own or lease the land and building.
-ACI presently leases 48 of its dealership properties from third parties, and owns the remaining dealership properties.
-The total rent expense in respect of our facilities in our fiscal year ended December 31, 2020 was approximately \$2.0 million.
+ACI presently leases 63 of its dealership properties and stand-alone collision centres from third parties, and owns the remaining dealership properties.
+The leases expire between July 2021 and November 2041 and the Company holds multiple options to renew a majority of these leases with terms of five to twenty years.
+Management believes it has strong relationships with the landlords of these properties.

-The following table shows the location of our dealerships as at December 31, 2020.
+The following table shows the location of our dealerships as at December 31, 2021.